Leveraging Social Determinants of Health in Alzheimer's Research Using LLM-Augmented Literature Mining and Knowledge Graphs: Results

 For the predicted gene-SDoH edges, we identified 36 AD-related genes that might be influenced by SDoH.
 SDoH affects these genes by potentially influencing their expression through epigenetic modifications driven by factors such as chronic stress, poor nutrition, and environmental exposures~\cite{notterman2015epigenetics}.
 The epigenetic changes might exacerbate gene dysfunction, leading to increased oxidative stress, inflammation, and metabolic disturbances that contribute to the development and progression of AD~\cite{adkins2023structural}.
 Among these genes, dysfunction of the LYZ gene, resulting in altered lysozyme levels, may contribute to AD etiology by affecting amyloid-beta aggregation and promoting neuroinflammation~\cite{udayar2022lysosomal}.
 SDoH might impact the LYZ gene by influencing gene expression and immune function through factors like poor nutrition, environmental exposures, and lifestyle choices such as smoking and alcohol use.
 These SDOH-induced changes might lead to altered lysozyme levels and immune dysregulation, contributing to chronic inflammation that increases the risk of AD.
 Addressing corresponding SDoH is likely essential to mitigate these effects and reduce the risk of AD.

 For the top 1,000 (0.0001\textperthousand) predicted gene-gene edges with the highest probabilities, we conducted a PubMed search to check each gene pair's co-occurrence and recorded the number of relevant articles.
 Notably, only 41 out of the 1,000 gene pairs had zero co-occurrence in the PubMed database, indicating that our predictions are both accurate and reasonable.
+The overlap of predicted gene-gene edges with existing literature validates the reliability of our SDoH-augmented knowledge graph, demonstrating that the inclusion of SDoH information contributes to predicting biologically meaningful relationships rather than introducing arbitrary or random edges.
 Most gene pairs exhibited relatively low frequency, suggesting that they have not been extensively studied, thereby highlighting opportunities for future research.
 Interestingly, one gene pair, IL1B and TNF, had the highest co-occurrence frequency of 215,719 but was not included in PrimeKG.
 This finding illustrates that our prediction task can also be used to identify omissions or gaps in existing knowledge graphs.
 The complete list of all the predicted edges is available at our \href{https://github.com/hwq0726/SDoHenPKG}{Github repo}.